CBIIT/NCI-DOE-Collab-Pilot1-Center-Loss/src/README.md

 <img src="../figures/rnaseq_features_label.test.y.encoded.joined.png" alt="drawing" width="1200"/>

-### Glossary:
+### Glossary
 **output_folder:** Output directory.
 Model checkpoints will be saved here.

 **summary_folder:** Usually the same as output_directory.
 Model training summary will be saved here.

-**train_X/valid_X:** Path to RNA seq features saved as a numpy file.
-One row
-    per sample 17743 columns per sample.
+**train_X/valid_X:** Path to RNA-Seq features saved as a numpy file.
+One row per sample and 17,743 columns per sample.
 This file is generated in step 1 of the data section.

 **train_y/valid_y:** Path to tumor features saved as a txt file.
-One row per
-    sample.
-Each class should be represented as an integer. e.g 1, 2, 3.
+One row per sample.
+Each class should be represented as an integer, such as 1, 2, 3.
 This file is generated in step 2 of the data section.

 **encode_X/encode_y:** Files to be encoded.
-Follows the same format as
-    training and validation files.
+Follows the same format as training and validation files.
 Encode_y can be made up classifications.

 ### License
 This is distributed under the terms of the MIT license.

 All new contributions must be made under both the MIT licenses.

-See LICENSE, COPYRIGHT, and NOTICE for details.
+For details, refer to LICENSE, COPYRIGHT, and NOTICE.

 LLNL-CODE-824233